sunpig/requirejs-from-scratch/index.md

 });
 ```

 By using a named path, you can just reference the module `jquery` in your array of dependencies in code, and change it once in the config block when you want to upgrade to the next version.
-Or you could drop in a replacement library like Zepto and see how things blow up.
+Or you could drop in a replacement library like Zepto and see how things cheerfully blow up.

 ### Using an alternative config for testing

 Named paths in the config block are also great for testing.
 By providing a different config block for your testing code, you can substitute mock objects for dependencies you don't want to test.
-For example, the Ace editor:
+For example, the rather heavyweight [Ace editor](http://ace.c9.io/):

 ```js
 // Production config